 Gender Stereotypes Have Changed Over Time

 Gender roles within a family system are a complex concept that continues to evolve over time.
-It's important to note that while there may be cultural and societal based norms when it comes to gender roles, each family will have their own unique interpretation of what that means to them.
+It's important to note that while there may be cultural and societal based norms when it comes to gender roles, each family will have their own unique interpretation of what that means to them and who will take on particular family roles and responsibilities.